SPANISH CAVA SPARKLING WINE "SPANISH CHAMPAGNE"

 "Semi Seco" categories.

-Germany is Spain's most important Cava customer, followed by the United
+Germany is Spain's most important Cava customer, followed by Belgium (the UK had

-Kingdom.
-The US is third on the list, buying but 25% of Germany's total
+customer of Cava).
+The US is third on the list, buying about 67% of Germany's total

 The Cavas of Spain may strike some palates as being